 - Start dates: Flexible

-We work with a number of different organizations in law and human rights.
-These organizations operate in fields that are constantly developing as Mongolia changes to keep up with the rest of the world.
-Less than two decades ago the country was run by a government whose policies were very closely aligned to the Communist model.
-The legal framework in place was based on the former Soviet Union, but when that came to an end in 1990 so too did the old Mongolian system.
-Within two years, a new democratic state and constitution were established in Mongolia.
+We work with a number of different organizations in the field of both law and human rights.
+These organizations operate in fields that are constantly developing, as Mongolia changes to keep up with the rest of the world.
+Less than two decades ago the country was run by a government whose policies were closely aligned to the Communist model.
+The legal framework in place was based on that of the former Soviet Union, but when that came to an end in 1990 so did the old Mongolian system.
+A new democratic state and constitution was established two years later.

-As one of the smaller world economies, and due to the vast area the country covers compared to its population, the Mongolian legal system was based on customary law and was initially rather slow to develop.
-In recent years, an increasingly outward-looking country is now bringing about fundamental changes and you have a chance to be involved in this process!
+As one of the smaller world economies, and due to the vast area the country covers compared to its population, the Mongolian legal system was based on customary law, and was initially slow to develop.
+In recent years however, an increasingly outward-looking country is now bringing about considerable and fundamental changes.
+As an intern, you will have the opportunity to be directly involved in this process.

 Interning on a Law Internship in Mongolia with Projects Abroad

-If you intern on our law project in Mongolia you will work for a company that deals with a wide range of clients in both economic and legal fields.
-You will be involved in many different aspects of the legal process; you may be interviewing people, writing legal opinions, researching cases, or doing contract work.
+As a Law intern in Mongolia, you will work for a company that deals with a wide range of clients in both economic and legal fields, giving you a broad experience of this kind of work.
+You will be involved in many different aspects of the legal process, including interviewing people, writing legal opinions, researching cases, or doing contract work.

 One of our largest partner organizations operates as a consultancy to a number of large companies, both domestic and international.
-In addition to your other duties, you may wish to provide your colleagues with some assistance with law related English to improve their confidence dealing with international clients.
+In addition to your other duties, it would be a great help if you assisted your colleagues with law-related English to improve their confidence dealing with clients from abroad.

 Interning on a Human Rights Internship in Mongolia